Skip to main content

 Cross-Platform Integration: Growing demand for systems that bridge Pine Script with other trading platforms creates opportunities for developers with broader technical skills.

-For aspiring developers: Start with small freelance projects to build experience and reputation.
+Pine Script development offers real career options for people willing to learn both the technical and business sides of the market.
+Start with small freelance projects to build your reputation.
 Focus on understanding trading concepts as much as coding syntax.
-The most successful Pine Script developers are those who can think like traders while coding like engineers.
+The developers who do well long-term think like traders while coding like engineers.

 References: